-Afterwards we headed back to Teec Nos Pos Trading Post, where Harvest Hosts members can spend a night in the gravel area of their large lot.
-The trading post is less than 7 miles from Four Corners and had a decent selection of produce, packaged goods and beautiful Native American rugs.
+Afterwards we headed back to Teec Nos Pos Trading Post to spend a night in the gravel area of their large lot.
+The trading post is less than 7 miles from Four Corners with a decent selection of produce, packaged goods and beautiful Native American rugs.
 There is also a gas station that closes at night.

 We were able to spend the night for free with our Harvest Hosts Membership.
 Members have access vineyards, farms, museum and more.
 Read our Harvest Hosts Review.
 Use our referral link to receive a discount.